sajjad-moeini/sajjad-moeini/README.md

 ----
 ## 🙋‍♂️ About Me
 <p>
-As a programmer proficient in React with 3 years of work experience, technical abilities and various experiences in I have the field of web development, including the ability to work in teams and success in creating React projects..
-With attention
-In my two years of work experience, I have the ability to code qualitatively, optimize performance and solve complex problems I have React projects.
-I am committed to time and planning and with all my heart to achieve my dreams I try my goals and I try to improve and improve
+As a senior frontend developer with 3 years of experience, I have contributed to a variety of successful projects, including banking platforms, shipping websites, customer club programs, and e-commerce solutions.
+I have a strong command of React and have utilized techniques such as the Atom algorithm to enhance project efficiency.
+I am also experienced in optimizing website performance, particularly in reducing bundle size using advanced tools and strategies.
+Additionally, I have a deep expertise in Next.js, which I leverage to build scalable, high-performance web applications.
+I am passionate about creating seamless user experiences and thrive on tackling challenging projects.
 </p>

 ## ⚡ My Skills